-Regular meetings are held on the fourth Monday of each month.
-All meetings will start at 7:00 p.m.
+Regular meetings are held on the fourth Monday of each month, or the third Monday if the fourth is a Holiday.
+All meetings will start at 5:00 p.m.
 All members must be legally notified of any change in time or place of regular meetings as well as time and place for special meetings of the Board.
-All meetings are held in the Cornell Elementary School IMC.
+All meetings are held in the Cornell Elementary School Conference Room.
 If there are more than 50 people present, the meeting will be moved to the Elementary Commons unless an event is being held in the Elementary gym.
 The meeting will then be moved to the MS/HS Commons.